LorneWhiteway/lfi_project/README.md

 ### pkdgrav3_postprocess.py

-This is the main script for post-processing PKDGRAV3 output to create full lightcones and image files.
-Recall that PKDGRAV3 outputs each lightcone in several sections, one section per file.
-These files need to be concatenated (and trimmed) to get the full lightcone; that is what this script does.
+This is the main script for post-processing PKDGRAV3 output to create full healpix lightcone files and image files.
+Recall that PKDGRAV3 outputs each lightcone healpix array in several sections, one section per file.
+These files need to be concatenated (and trimmed) to get the full healpoix map; that is what this script does.
 The script is 'lazy' in that it will not try to create files that it can see already exist (but this can be overridden using the `--force` option).

 Syntax:
 ```